Mark Brandenburg (politician)

-Mark A. Brandenburg (born 1955) was the Iowa State Representative from the 15th District.
+Mark A. Brandenburg (born January 20, 1955) is an American former politician who was the Iowa State Representative from the 15th District.
 A Republican, he served in the Iowa House of Representatives from 2011 to 2015.
 Brandenburg was born, raised, and resides in Council Bluffs, Iowa.
 He has an A.A. in mathematics from Iowa Western Community College, where he later taught, and a B.S. in human resource management from Bellevue University.

 Brandenburg served on several committees in the Iowa House – the Judiciary, Public Safety, and Veterans Affairs committees.
 He also served as the vice chair of the Commerce committee and as a member of the Justice System Appropriations Subcommittee.

 Biography

 Mark Brandenburg is a lifelong resident of Council Bluffs.